- We advise you to exercise normal safety precautions in Vanuatu.

 There is only one hyperbaric chamber in Vanuatu, located in Port Vila, Efate.
 Many of the popular dive sites are located on other islands and it may take several hours to reach facilities in the event of an accident.
 Rescue and emergency services are much less comprehensive than in Australia.

-Malaria occurs throughout the year in most areas, particularly the north.
-Outbreaks of other mosquito-borne diseases (dengue fever and filariasis) also occur.
+Dengue outbreak in February 2014: Local authorities have declared an outbreak of dengue fever in Vanuatu, including in the Port Vila and Luganville areas.
+Authorities are implementing mituigation measures.
+Malaria also occurs throughout the year in most areas, particularly the north.
+Outbreaks of other mosquito-borne diseases, including filariasis, also occur.
 We recommend that you take prophylaxis against malaria (e.g. anti-malaria medication) and take precautions against being bitten by mosquitoes, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.